Manacled Mormon case: Vehicular manslaughter charge

 In July 2019, the Los Angeles Police Department's Valley Traffic Division (VTD) named McKinney as the person involved in a fatal hit and run that took the life of 91-year-old Gennady Bolotsky.
-The incident took place in the North Hollywood neighborhood of Valley Village on Monday, 16 June 2019, at around 5:40 a.m.
+The incident took place in the North Hollywood neighbourhood of Valley Village on Monday, 16 June 2019, at around 5:40 a.m.
 Bolotsky was walking his dog at a crosswalk on Magnolia Boulevard and Wilkinson Avenue when he was struck by a white 2006 GMC pick-up truck.
 The incident was captured by surveillance video from a nearby business.
 Stills from this video were released by police, and locals identified the vehicle as belonging to a then-unidentified homeless woman who had been the subject of frequent police reports.
 On 21 June 2019, investigators followed a lead that the suspected vehicle was parked in the city of Burbank near the Burbank Airport.
 Investigators located McKinney, who appeared to be living in the vehicle along with her three dogs.

 During the investigation, detectives learned that McKinney had outstanding warrants for battery and public nuisance from an unrelated investigation.
 McKinney was taken into custody for her preexisting warrants and booked into Valley Jail Division in Van Nuys.
 McKinney's vehicle was impounded by VTD investigators and processed for evidence related to the fatal collision.
 On 1 July 2019, the VTD presented their case to the Los Angeles County District Attorney and charged McKinney with assault with a deadly weapon other than a firearm, hit and run with injury and vehicular manslaughter.
 A sentencing enhancement was proposed due to injury to a person over 70 years of age.
 McKinney remained in custody on the previous warrants, under a combined bail of $137,500.
 If convicted, she faces up to a maximum of 11 years in state prison.
 McKinney was ordered to a psychiatric evaluation and, on 11 July 2019, she was sent to the Los Angeles Court division for mentally incompetent defendants.
 McKinney was taken to the Metropolitan State Hospital in Norwalk.
 In February 2020, a judge in Van Nuys ruled once again she was not competent.
 Her next hearing was scheduled for August 2020.